EOSIO/eos/TUTORIAL.md

 $ cleos wallet import 5Jmsawgsp1tQ3GD6JyGCwy1dcvqKZgX6ugMVMdjirx85iv5VyPR
 imported private key for: EOS7ijWCBmoXBi3CgtK7DJxentZZeTkeUnaSDvyro9dq7Sd1C3dC4
 ```
+**NOTE:** Be sure to use the actual key value generated by the `cleos` command and not the one shown in the example above!

 Keys are not automatically added to a wallet, so skipping this step could result in losing control of your account.